cactacea/android/docs/MessagesApi.md

 # **postMedium**
 > Message postMedium(body)

-Send a medium to a group
+Send a medium to a channel

 ### Example
 ```kotlin